grorp/ggraffiti/README.md

 # GGraffiti

 This Minetest mod adds graffiti that lets you paint whatever you want on any node you want.
+It requires at least Minetest 5.6.0.

 <img src="./docpics/screenshot_cdb.png" style="width: 512px;" />